reefactor/brainfood_reference/README.md

 > [A map is not the territory it represents](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation), but, if correct, it has a similar structure to the territory, which accounts for its usefulness
 > —  Alfred Korzybski, Science and Sanity

-> To attain knowledge, add things everyday.
-To attain wisdom, remove things everyday
-> -- Lao Zi

-> Warren and I are very good at destroying our own best-loved ideas.
-Any year that you don't destroy one of your best-loved ideas is probably a wasted year.
-Charlie likes the analogy of looking at one's ideas and approaches as "tools."
-When a better tool (idea or approach) comes along, what could be better than to swap it for your old, less useful tool?
-'Warren and I routinely do this, but most people, as Galbraith says, forever cling to their old, less useful tools.
-> -- Poor Charlie's Almanack

-> Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have.
-That's what you do when [life is short](http://www.paulgraham.com/vb.html).
-> -- Paul Graham

 [Mental models](https://fs.blog/mental-models/) help us perceive and navigate the _physical_ world with [sensory inputs](https://en.wikipedia.org/wiki/Perception#Types_of_perception) as well as our inner _mental realm_.